Should I rent or buy? Why not both…

 By contrast, growth stocks usually trade on high PEs, have above average growth and are expected to earn a lot more in the future.

-Historically, over the long-run, investing in value stocks has delivered better returns than investing in growth stocks.
+Historically, over the very long term, investing in value stocks has delivered better returns than investing in growth stocks.
 The theory goes that investors tend to overpay for exciting new growth companies and often these companies fail to meet their high expectations.
 By contrast, investors underestimate the ability for cheap value stocks to recover.

 So it’s pretty simple, right – invest in value for the long-run?
 Perhaps not any more.
 In the past few years, growth stocks have started outperforming value stocks in a big way.